obiech/dropezy/README.md

 This layer contains all of the application-specific features and use cases.
 Each feature generally consists of some UI and business logic.
 Features should generally be independent of other features so that they can easily be added/removed without impacting the rest of the codebase.
 Within each feature, the state of the feature along with any business logic is managed by blocs.
 Blocs interact with zero or more repositories.
 Blocs react to events and emit states which trigger changes in the UI.
 Widgets within each feature should generally only depend on the corresponding bloc and render UI based on the current state.
 The UI can notify the bloc of user input via events.

 Hydrated bloc was used as a plugin to implement the business logic.
-The key advantage of this is because Hydrated bloc caches the application states hence implmenting task number
+The key advantage of this is that Hydrated bloc stores locally the application states hence implementing the optionally task number 2

 utils layer